2022 Seattle Clinical Research Professional Virtual Conference

 BACKGROUND

-NWABR and the Pacific Northwest Chapter of the Association of Clinical Research Professionals (PNCACRP) invite you to attend our sixth Clinical Research Professional Conference from Seattle.
+NWABR invites you to attend our seventh Clinical Research Professional Conference from Seattle.
 This conference will be livestreamed on the day from Seattle, and recordings of all sessions will also be made available to all registered attendees after the event.

 This conference is designed for clinical research professionals who have the role of ensuring the ongoing integrity of research within their institutions.